ajbowen249/ajbowen249/README.md

 ### Tandy TRS-80 Model 100 and ZX Spectrum "Demake" of Baldur's Gate III

 > "This has got to be the best looking game possible on this platform, I think."
-Quinn Dunki, [Retrocomputing Roundtable Podcast 279](https://rcrpodcast.com/2024/12/27/rcr-episode-279-a-spree-de-calc/)
+Quinn Dunki on this project, [Retrocomputing Roundtable Podcast 279](https://rcrpodcast.com/2024/12/27/rcr-episode-279-a-spree-de-calc/)

 ![recruit_party](https://github.com/ajbowen249/mol/raw/main/gh_media/recruit_demo.gif)